gmc-code/PC-algorithms1/docs/maths_python/random_walks.rst

 Random walks
 =======================

-| VCMNA194: level 5: Follow a mathematical algorithm involving branching and repetition (iteration)
+| VC2M5N10: level 5: Follow a mathematical algorithm involving branching and repetition (iteration); create and use algorithms involving a sequence of steps and decisions and digital tools to experiment with factors, multiples and divisibility; identify, interpret and describe emerging patterns

 * simulating a simple random walk